neu-rah/ArduinoMenu/README.md

 Optionally the system can be operated in semi-automated mode, issuing navigation command from user code.

 See the [wiki](https://github.com/neu-rah/ArduinoMenu/wiki)

+### COVID-19 note

+**If you need this menu for any device covid-19 related, be my guest, I grant you free usage even if you going to sell the device**

+This menu system has the advantage of being long tested and supporting many interface devices so that makers don't be restricted in hardware.

 ## Simple Example
 ```c++